 Successful independent financial advisors are always looking for new ways to grow their businesses.
 Some advisors look beyond traditional marketing vehicles like print and broadcast media to new channels, including podcasting.

 When done well, podcasts can be an effective marketing tool.
 They enable you to share your expertise with many different clients and prospects, which can increase your name recognition and exposure while helping build your reputation in the financial services marketplace.

 What exactly is podcasting?

-Podcasting can be an extremely efficient way to reach a wide and diverse audience.
-For example, it’s not practical for you to have a one-hour meeting or phone call with a thousand different clients and prospects.
+Podcasting can be an efficient way to reach a wide and diverse audience.
+For example, it’s not practical to have a one-hour meeting or phone call with a thousand different clients and prospects.
 But it is possible for you to reach a thousand or more prospects with a 15 or 30 minute podcast.